MSc Biomedical Engineering

 - explore advances in technology and engineering to generate applications and solutions to clinically relevant problems

-Studying an MSc in Biomedical Engineering at the University of Strathclyde, you'll be learning at a multi-award-winning academic institution.
-A 5-star QS-rated university, we were are also ranked 2nd in the UK for Medical Technology in the Complete University Guide Subject Tables 2021.
+Studying an MSc in Biomedical Engineering at the University of Strathclyde, you'll be learning at a multi-award-winning academic institution - the only to have won Times Higher Education University of the Year award twice.

 The postgraduate taught Masters degree is a modular conversion course which provides broad training in biomedical engineering to help you progress with a career in research, industry or in the NHS.